How foreign companies can successfully establish operations in Asia

 Asian Markets Pose a Significant Challenge to Western Companies

-- Hyper-competitive local markets where local companies provide products with incremental innovations, short product cycles and low prices – require global companies with often low local brand recognition, to utilize new methods to compete.
+- Hyper-competitive local markets where local companies provide products with incremental innovations, short product cycles and low prices – require multinational companies in Asia with often low local brand recognition, to utilize new methods to compete.
 Some of these problems are projected to decrease as the region’s economies mature.
 Western companies, therefore, must establish well-coordinated and efficient regional strategies with an aim to pleasing consumers at the local level.

-- The most effective foreign companies in Asia are utilizing more agile and cooperative business strategies with entrepreneurial regional leadership teams that drive innovation and cut costs, as opposed to centralized administrative structures and independent country operations.
+- The most effective multinational companies in Asia are utilizing more agile and cooperative business strategies with entrepreneurial regional leadership teams that drive innovation and cut costs, as opposed to centralized administrative structures and independent country operations.

 - Successful Asian organizational models involve teams of senior executives with diverse cultural and market experiences, who work together to improve performance throughout the region.

-Prime Considerations When Expanding into Asia
+Prime Considerations When Expanding Business in Asia

 - With this competitive climate in mind, companies who choose to forge ahead with expansion plans should keep in mind some key considerations when expanding in the region.

-- But before moving to Asia, businesses must consider which countries in Asia are best suited to their goals and what type of business should they be operating here.
+- But before moving to Asia, businesses must consider which countries in Asia are best suited to their goals and what type of business should be operating here.

-Which Jurisdiction Should You Choose?
+Which Jurisdiction Should You Choose for Doing Business in Asia?

 - Foreign businesses will find similar opportunities in Asia no matter which country they choose to focus on.
 Therefore, in order to distinguish between jurisdictions, it’s important to consider the size and the local regulatory environment for your type of business in the target market.